The key parameters that govern translation efficiency: RESULTS

-We highlight a few novel phenomena in our generalization: First, extending particles to size $\ell > 1$ and lowering the limiting jump rate $\lambda_{\min}$ reduces both the transport capacity $J_{\max}$ and the critical rates ($\alpha^*$ and $\beta^*$) for entrance and exit, leading to an enlarged MC phase region.
+We highlight a few novel phenomena in our generalization of the homogeneous $1$-TASEP: First, extending particles to size $\ell > 1$ and lowering the limiting jump rate $\lambda_{\min}$ reduces both the transport capacity $J_{\max}$ and the critical rates ($\alpha^*$ and $\beta^*$) for entrance and exit, leading to an enlarged MC phase region.
 This is expected as fewer particles are needed to saturate the lattice, and distances between particles are larger, which in turn limits the number of particles able to cross a site per given time.
 This phenomenon is quantified precisely using our explicit expressions for $\alpha^{\ast}, \beta^{\ast}$, and $J_{\max}$ (see \eqref{eq:alphastar} and \eqref{eq:maximum_current}).
+Second, the inhomogeneity in $\lambda$ may deform the LD-HD phase separation from being a straight line in the homogeneous $\ell$-TASEP \citep{chou2004clustered} to a generally nonlinear curve (see \fref{fig:illustration}D) determined by solutions $(\alpha,\beta)$ of